Would You Buy a Baby Carrier from Anybody? Why Not Consult An Expert?

 Fitted, sized for one babywearing caregiver.

-Due to controversy over an improperly sized pouch sling offering correct positioning, Nurtured recommends the use of ring slings.
+Due to controversy over an improperly sized pouch sling offering correct positioning, Nurtured recommends the use of ring slings over a pouch.
 Please Contact Us if you would like more information.

 - Carrying Positions: cradle, “Buddha”, front/side facing, hip carry, back carry.